gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 In order to efficiently manage JS library dependencies, we will use nodejs and npm.
 We'll then use maven to build and package the portlet part.

 Though Javascript is cool for simple projects, it's not java : it's more painful to build robust javascript mainly because of its lack of a static, strongly type system.
 Fortunately some standards has emerged from the mess since a few years !
 You can now use languages like coffeescript, typescript, ES2015, which also come with syntax improvements.
-But, except es2015 which is future standard, these languages would not execute in browser, and for es2015 it's not supported evewhere.
+However, these languages will not execute in the browser, except for ES2015 which is the next version of javascript but still only partially supported.
 ReactJS also comes with a syntax called JSX which mix JS and HTML tags, so we'll have to transpile it as well.
 Babel will be a good guy for that task, and we'll use this time ES2015.

 It's time to open your IDE, If you dont have one try <a href="https://atom.io/">Atom</a>.
 It is lightweight and opensource and works well with JS.
 Dont forget to install JSX plugin !